Genez-io/genez-io.github.io/content/posts/web3_app.md

         cronString: "* * * * *"
 ```

-For now, the server side is not fully completed because we still need to add the smart contract address and the Blast API endpoint to the `config.js` file.
-Continue reading to find out how to get these values.

 ### **Implement the client-side**

 In this section you’ll build the client side of the project.
 This is going to be a simple React app.